bradfordcondon/RtreeDistancesandNoises/README.md

 Special thanks to Hadley Wickham for writing [a fantastsic guide to distributing R packages](http://r-pkgs.had.co.nz/intro.html).

-Note: this module is currently under development, converting it from scripts to a simple standalone package.
 This package uses`formatR::tidy_dir("R")` to format code.
 Apologies about the inconsistent camel_case and snakeCase usaage, I was but a fledgeling programmer.

 ## Introduction